Get Started in Minutes. Sign Up for Membership Online!

 5. Lowering the kettlebell: Bring the kettlebell back to the starting position in a controlled manner to complete one rep.

 If you need assistance with your form or you feel like you’re not doing something right, it is best to seek professional assistance.
-Make sure to check out HiTone Fitness if you’re looking for personal trainers in St. Augustine.
+Make sure to check out HiTone Fitness if you’re looking for personal trainers in Brunswick.

 Common mistakes to avoid